atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 					- Type - what type of tool is it. if e.g. an open source client also has an official hosted version, it's both a tool and a resource.
 						- Resource - a resource or program meant to be used as-is.
 						- Tool - a library or tool useful for creating other tools- i.e. can be conceivably included as a dependency in something.
-					- Verb - what does it do with the thing.
+					- Verb - what does our tool do with the thing.
 						- Select - can work with many of this thing.
-						  For example, a client that supported several lexicons would be able to `Select Bluesky Frontpage`
+						  For example, a client that supported several lexicons would be able to `Select Lexicon`, one with an account switcher can `Select Repo`
 						- Aggregate - works with multiple existing records and combines them somehow
 						- Index - like aggregate, but supports queries
 						- Manipulate - create or delete records